microsoft/code-with-engineering-playbook/docs/developer-experience/recipes/fake-services-inner-loop.md

 ```

 ## Setup
 In order to run Json-Server, it simply requires a source for data and will infer routes, etc. based on the data file.
-Note that additional customization can be performed (e.g. custom routes).
+Note that additional customization can be performed for more advanced scenarios (e.g. custom routes).
 Details can be found [here](https://github.com/typicode/json-server#add-custom-routes).

-For our example, we will use the following data file, db.json:
+For our example, we will use the following data file, `db.json`:
 ```
 {
   "user": [